 The process flow scheme for the direct CO2 hydrogenation to methanol was conceptualized and simulated.
-The incorporation of a gas recycle greatly benefited the process and a 760% increase in ROI was observed when a recycle stream with a recycle ratio of 3.92 was introduced in the simplified basecase.
-For improving the separation of light gases, a simple low pressure VLE separator yielded a more cost-effective solution than using a gas absorption system or a stabilizer.
+The incorporation of gas recycling greatly benefited the process and a 760% increase in ROI was observed when a recycle stream with a recycle ratio of 3.92 was introduced in the simplified base case.
+For improving the separation of light gases, a simple lowpressure VLE separator yielded a more cost-effective solution than using a gas absorption system or a stabilizer.
 The reactor cooling with boiler feed water leading to steam generation was proved to be an economically better approach than cooling with cooling water.
-The recycle ratio caused a huge impact on the economic performance of the plant.
-The net profit first increased and then decreased with an increase in the recycle ratio.
+The recycling ratio had a huge impact on the economic performance of the plant.
+The net profit first increased and then decreased with an increase in the recycling ratio.
 An optimum recycle ratio was worked out and calculated as 4.30.
-Comparing the effect of price of CO2, H2, NG, and catalyst, the price of green hydrogen has exhibited the biggest effect on the profitability of the process.
-The study indicates that each year 294 kilotonne CO2 would be successfully abated and in addition 209 kilotonne methanol would be produced that could be traded to generate a large sum of capital.
+Comparing the effect of the prices of CO2, H2, NG, and catalyst, the price of green hydrogen has exhibited the biggest effect on the profitability of the process.
+The study indicates that each year 294 kilotonnes of CO2 would be successfully abated and in addition, 209 kilotonnes of methanol would be produced that could be traded to generate a large sum of capital.

-Abbreviations
+ABBREVIATIONS

 bfw Boiler feed water

-cw Cooling water
+CW Cooling water

-hps High pressure steam
+hps High-pressure steam

-lps Low pressure steam
+lps Low-pressure steam

 HP High pressure

 ID Internal diameter

 LP Low pressure

 MTG Methanol to gasoline

 MTO Methanol to olefins

-NG Natural gas NP Net profit
+NG Natural gas

+NP Net profit

 NRTL Non-random two-liquid

 OD Outer diameter

 PBP Payback period

 RCR Recycle ratio

-ROI Return on investment SPM Selling price of methanol
+- ROI Return on investment

+- SPM Selling price of methanol

-SR Split ratio
+- SR Split ratio

-SRK Soave-Redlich-Kwong
+- SRK Soave-Redlich-Kwong SSE

-SSE Sum of squares of the errors

-TCI Total capital investment
+- Sum of squares of the errors TCI Total capital investment

-TPC Total product cost
+- TPC Total product cost

-VLE Vapor liquid equilibrium
+- VLE

+- Vapor-liquid equilibrium